Best time to see wildlife in Brazil

 More about Brazil wildlife

-The samba dancers at Rio carnival have a mesmeric effect on all who see them, and Brazil’s wildlife does the same, from jaguars and giant otters in the Pantanal to monkeys and dolphins in the Amazon.
+The samba dancers at Rio carnival have a mesmeric effect on all who see them, and Brazil’s wildlife does the same.
+Read on to learn more about Brazil’s wildlife, and where’s best to see it.

 South America’s Pantanal region, a vast and biodiverse wetland that lies mostly in Brazil, is home to a huge number of unique creatures – including the jaguar.